By Deb Lebow Aal. Updated October 2023 by Jen Smith.

-Before getting deep into the plants, a few more facts about butterflies.
-There are eighty species of butterflies that are commonly seen on the Front Range.
-Most butterflies (and moths – see below) have specific host plants on which they develop.
+So, first, here are some fun facts about butterflies: they taste with their feet; they like a wide perch to land on: have a poor sense of smell (it is through their antennae); and are attracted to bright colors (butterflies can see red; bees can’t!).
+Eighty species of butterflies are commonly seen on the Front Range (click here for more information).
+Most butterflies (and moths – see below) have specific host plants on which they depend as larvae.
 Famously, the monarch butterfly relies on milkweed plants as its host.
-There, and only there, will it lay its eggs.
+There, and only there, can it successfully develop from caterpillar to pupae and adult.
 There are dozens – probably hundreds – of projects and programs dedicated to the monarch butterfly.
-In fact, the National Wild Ones organization has a butterfly garden certification program.
+In fact, the National Wild Ones organization has a Wild for Monarchs program focused on educating and conserving monarch butterflies.
+Butterflies are not great pollinators because not much pollen sticks to their bodies, but we love them for many, many other reasons.
+And we do love them.

-Butterflies belong to the insect order of Lepidoptera.
-There are over 165,000 described species of Lepidoptera, but most are moths.
+Butterflies belong to the insect order Lepidoptera.
+There are over 165,000 described species of Lepidoptera, but most are moths (10 times as many moth species as butterfly species).
 We often mistake butterflies for moths, and vice versa.
-Yes, some moths eat our woolens, but moths come in many different incarnations and can be just as interesting to look at as butterflies.
-And, in contrast to butterflies, moths are good pollinators.
-Moths are out at night, and are attracted to white or pale colored flowers, and flowers with a strong smell.
-I think if you are trying to attract butterflies, you will attract moths as well (but, admittedly, that is a tougher sell.
-That could be a whole other article).
+Yes, some (very few) moths eat our woolens, but moths come in many different incarnations and can be just as interesting to look at as butterflies.
+Most moths are out at night, and are attracted to white or pale colored flowers, and flowers with a strong smell.
+And, in contrast to butterflies, many moths are good pollinators.
+Miller moths, for example, are important pollinators (and bird food!) here on the Front Range.
+I think if you are trying to attract butterflies, you will attract moths as well, which is a good thing!

-The challenge for you, as a backyard habitat provider, is to provide food and shelter for the four stages in the life-cycle of a butterfly – egg, larva (caterpillar), pupa (chrysalis), and adult (butterfly).
+The challenge for you as a backyard habitat provider is to provide food and shelter for the four stages in the life-cycle of a butterfly – egg, larva (caterpillar), pupa (chrysalis), and adult (butterfly).
 You need host plants for laying eggs and feeding caterpillars, shelter for the pupal stage, and nectar sources for adults.
 The adult butterflies are not just looking for food while visiting your garden.
 They are also looking for a place to lay their eggs.

 Plants Native to Colorado’s Front Range that Attract and Support Butterflies